What is EMDR therapy?

 How long does EMDR take?

 In general we start with one intake session.
-This is required to understand the nature of the problem and to decide whether EMDR is an appropriate treatment.
+This is required to understand the nature of the problem and to decide whether EMDR therapy is an appropriate treatment.
 We will discuss EMDR more fully and it is also an opportunity to answer questions about the method.
+The intake consultation takes 2 to 2,5 hrs

 After this intake session the actual EMDR therapy may begin.